heinemannj/huawei_solar_hems/README.md

    Checking the `Advanced: elevate permissions` checkbox will:
    - give you access to optimizer data
-   - enable you to dynamically change your inverter and battery settings
+   - enable you to dynamically change your inverter and batteries settings

 ![](images/network-configuration.png)